akasranjan005/ngrok-cheatsheet/README.md

 `ngrok http -region=us -hostname=dev.example.com 8000`

 This saves some money, You can  use your own machine at home to host your website.

+## Use ngrok subdomain feature

+`ngrok http -subdomain=yourdomain 80`

+This saves your money of buying a domain name

+# NGROK Alternative